ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - gatewayAndNetworkCapabilities REQUIRED: The set of origin gateway and network parameters reported by the client to the server.

-Here is an example of the message request body:
+Here is an example of the message request body (with the public keys in JWK being replaced with hexadecimal for brevity):

 ```json
 {